skhcjh231/blog-post/content/docs/spring24/08_/_index.md

 ### LoRAs Composistion

-The common solution to further improve the performance of LoRA is to compose various trained LoRAs.
+The common solution to further improve the performance of LoRA is to compose multiple trained LoRAs.
 Research on LoRA composition can be broadly categorized into the following two methodologies.

 ### Mixture-of-Experts